Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 I think he was a career criminal.

-Okay, so it wasn't just like that actor from Cheers,
+Okay, so it wasn't just like that actor from Cheers.

-he was his dad.
+It was his dad.

 No, yeah.